reactjs/react.dev/content/tutorial/tutorial.md

 * Replace `this.state.value` with `this.props.value` in Square's `render` method
 * Replace `this.setState()` with `this.props.onClick()` in Square's `render` method
-* Delete the `constructor` from Square because it Square no longer keeps track of the game's state
+* Delete the `constructor` from Square because Square no longer keeps track of the game's state

 After these changes, the Square component looks like this: